aaronbloomfield/ics/hws/hw-tricky-jump.md

 ### Step 1: Payload

 For this assignment, we are just going to insert a small assembly routine that prints out "Not a virus", with a newline at the end.
 You should create an assembly file, called `print.s`, that does this.

-This output should be done with the `syscall` opcode, as was done in the Buffer Overflow assigment and the sample code [in the buffer overflow slides](../slides/buffer-overflows.html#/4/10).
-However, this code has both a `.data` section and a `.text` section -- you need to put it all in the `.text` section, as shown on [this slide](../slides/buffer-overflows.html#/4/17).
-You need to modify that code to print out the required string ("Not a virus" with a newline) -- the `0x0a` at the end of that string is the newline.
-Note that for this assignment, you don't have to remove null bytes (0x00) or newlines (0x0a), as we are not having this machine code read in via a `scanf()` call.
+This output should be done with the `syscall` opcode, as was done in the Buffer Overflow slide set and the sample code [in the buffer overflow slides](../slides/buffer-overflows.html#/removing-the-.data-section).
+Depending on when you start this assignment, we may not have gone over those slides yet in lecture, so here is a quick primer:

-As we want to return to the main program after our assembly routine runs, you need to end that `print` assembly subroutine with a `ret`.
+- Put this code as-is into a `print.s` file.
+Pause these steps, and skip to the text below it to put it into a `part1.c`, along with a `Makefile`, to ensure it works.
+Once it does, come back to these steps.
+- Modify the string to whatever you want it to be, but it must be something reasonably different than what's on the slide (meaning you can't just change a few characters, for example).
+- Change the string length, from 37, to the length of your new string plus one
+- Compile the program, and make sure it runs; it should create a `part1` executable
+- Run `objdump -d part1`.
+Toward the end of that output, you will see your function.
+	- Note that there are three "sections" -- the part before the `afterString`, the `afterString` part itself, and the part right below it (this will be more clear when you are viewing the `objdump` output).
+Specifically, your function starts at the `jmp` opcode, and ends with the `ret` opcode
+	- Copy the hex code from those three sections.
+The hex code is the bytes between the address (likely a 0x400??? number) and the opcode itself.
+You can put these hex values into an array in your code.

 Put that assembly code into a file called `print.s`, and create a `part1.c` file: